f33ot1/f33ot1.github.io/content/projects/Using .net reflection with Powershell to invoke a method in .NET.md

 ---
-title: Using PowerShell Reflection to Invoke Methods in an Obfuscated .NET Malware Sample
+title: Using .net reflection with Powershell to invoke a method in .NET
 date: 2025-11-27
 draft: false
 summary: Learn how to use Powershell and Reflection API to invoke methods from .NET Assemblies